Skip to main content

 The speed of symptoms

 You'll need to see a doctor to test if the symptoms mentioned indicate prostate cancer or something else.
 Dr Foster says you should take notice of how quickly these symptoms develop.
-If they come on suddenly, and quickly become more severe, this is one possible indicator that your urinary problems could becancererous.
+If they come on suddenly, and quickly become more severe, this is one possible indicator that your urinary problems could be cancerous.
 Other benign prostate conditions like BPH will develop much more gradually.

 Advanced prostate cancer symptoms